Hounfor/The-Big-Deal-Add-On/README.md

 Version 1.1.2:

 – Improved built-in rangefinder suite for RF2-A.

+Version 1.1.3

+– Technical update, nothing new, but extra and missing commas have been fixed in the mechs files where necessary (thanks Polyonymous).

 # FAQ:
 – I installed this mod and it doesn't work!